Stability of fixed points in Poisson geometry and higher Lie theory: Stability under additional structure

 In this case the Courant algebroid structure $\Theta$ of $E$ restricts to a Lie algebroid structure on $L$. \end{defn}

 Let $(E,\Theta,\pairing--)$ be a Courant algebroid, and let $L$ be a Lagrangian subbundle.
 Assume that there is a Lagrangian subbundle $R \subset E$ such that $L \oplus R = E$.
 Then the pairing

-is necessarily non-degenerate, identifying $R\cong L^\vee$.
-Moreover, under this identification, becomes the standard symmetric pairing on $L \oplus L^\vee$ given by
+is necessarily non-degenerate, identifying $R\cong L^\ast$.
+Moreover, under this identification, becomes the standard symmetric pairing on $L \oplus L^\ast$ given by

-It can be shown that such a Lagrangian complement always exists.\\ Now assume that $L$ is Dirac, and that $R \cong L^\vee$ is also Dirac.
-The induced Lie algebroid structures $d_L$ and $d_{L^\vee}$ on $L$ and $L^\vee$ respectively now form a Lie bialgebroid $((L,d_L),(L^\vee,d_{L^\vee}))$.
-Moreover, the Courant bracket of $E$ can be recovered from the Lie algebroid structures of $L$ and $L^\vee$, see \cite{liuweinsteinxu}. \begin{rmk} The existence of a \emph{Dirac} complement to $L$ in $E$ is non-trivial: it can be shown that in $\mb TM^H$ (see \cite[Example 1.2b]{liblmein}), the generalized tangent bundle of $M$ twisted by a closed 3-form $H$, $T^*M$ has a Dirac complement precisely when $H$ is exact: as any Lagrangian complement is necessarily the graph of a 2-form $\omega$, it can be shown that the graph is closed under the Courant bracket if and only if $H = d\omega$. \\ Here, we only discuss the case for when such a Dirac complement exists.
+It can be shown that such a Lagrangian complement always exists.\\ Now assume that $L$ is Dirac, and that $R \cong L^\ast$ is also Dirac.
+The induced Lie algebroid structures $d_L$ and $d_{L^\ast}$ on $L$ and $L^\ast$ respectively now form a Lie bialgebroid $((L,d_L),(L^\ast,d_{L^\ast}))$.
+Moreover, the Courant bracket of $E$ can be recovered from the Lie algebroid structures of $L$ and $L^\ast$, see \cite{liuweinsteinxu}. \begin{rmk} The existence of a \emph{Dirac} complement to $L$ in $E$ is non-trivial: it can be shown that in $\mb TM^H$ (see \cite[Example 1.2b]{liblmein}), the generalized tangent bundle of $M$ twisted by a closed 3-form $H$, $T^*M$ has a Dirac complement precisely when $H$ is exact: as any Lagrangian complement is necessarily the graph of a 2-form $\omega$, it can be shown that the graph is closed under the Courant bracket if and only if $H = d\omega$. \\ Here, we only discuss the case for when such a Dirac complement exists.
 The reason for that is that in the general case, the deformations are not governed by a differential graded Lie algebra, but by an $L_\infty$-algebra with a ternary bracket measuring the failure of a Lagrangian complement to be Dirac.
-In view of remark \ref{rmk:mainthmrmk}viii), we will address this in future work. \end{rmk}
+In view of Remark \ref{rmk:mainthmrmk}viii), \nrt{we have addressed this in \cite{stablinfty}.} \end{rmk} \nrt{We will apply Theorem \ref{thm:mainthm} to obtain a stability criterion for fixed points of Dirac structures: \begin{defn} Let $(E,\Theta,\langle -,-\rangle)$ be a Courant algebroid with anchor $\rho$, and let $L\subset E$ be a Dirac structure.
+A point $p\in M$ is a \emph{fixed point of $L$} if $(\left. \rho\right|_L)_p = 0.$ \end{defn} }